TaTooKa/Erzahlspiel/docs/source/pages/worlds/neonandchrome/runningontheedge.rst

 ▸ **HEALING**: Lie down in your hideout, visit a Ripperdoc shop, get treatment from a contact or ally, etc.
 A *Moderate* Condition is healed with a single Downtime Activity.
 A *Severe* Condition requires two Downtime Activity expenditures (could be split in different Downtime phases if needed).

-▸ **TRAINING**: Say what are you training on, and Gain 1 XP.
-May do this only once per Downtime Phase.
+▸ **TRAINING**: Say what are you training on and set up a 4-segment :hoverxref:`Clock <clocks>`.
+Each time you take this Downtime Activity, roll to :hoverxref:`Make Progress <making-progress>`.
+When all segments are marked, you gain a new skill Descriptor or improve an existing one (e.g. from *Adept* to *Expert*).

 ▸ **SHOPPING**: Spend your hard earned ฿ in **Gear**, **Cyberware** or **Programs**.
 A single shopping session (spending a Downtime Activity slot) lets you visit the *Shadow Markets*, the *Ripperdoc Shop* and the *Hackers’ Bazaar*.